How to Become a Notary Public in California How to Become a Notary Public in California

 What’s the Timeframe to Become a Notary in California?

-What’s the Duration of a California Notary commission?
+What’s the Duration of a California Notary Commission?

-A California Notary commission is valid for four years.
+It is valid for four years.
 Post this period, you will need to renew your commission to continue as a Notary.

 What are the Qualification Requirements to Become a Notary Public?

-To become a Notary Public in California, applicants are required to satisfy the following criteria:
+Applicants are required to satisfy the following criteria:

-• Must be at least 18 years of age.
+• Be at least 18 years old.

-• Must be a legal resident of California.
+• Be a legal resident of California.

 Do you need training to be a Notary in CA?